dvarrui/libro-de-actividades/sysadmin/clientes-ligeros/README.md

     sudo ltsp-build-client

 [WARNING] If you are on a 64-bit system but your clients have another architecture use the --arch option eg. sudo ltsp-build-client --arch i386

 After that, you will be able to boot your first thin client.
 If it doesn't boot try rebooting the server.

 Note that if you want to use another IP than the above, you need to edit the /etc/ltsp/dhcpd.conf file to match the IP values and restart the dhcp server.

-5.2 Personalización de los clientes
+##5.2 Personalización de los clientes
 En Debian/Ubuntu podemos personalizar la configuración de los clientes, modificando/añadiendo valores en /var/lib/tftpboot/ltsp/i386/ltsp.conf

 Comandos:

-    ltsp-update-image: Para volver a actualiza la imagen
+* `ltsp-update-image`: Para volver a actualiza la imagen
-    ltsp-info: Para consultar información
+* `ltsp-info`: Para consultar información

-5.3 For openSUSE 12.3
+##5.3 For openSUSE 12.3

 Via commandline(following commands to be run in terminal as root "su -"):